Should I Turn Off My Water Heater When I Go on Vacation?

 Heading out of Oklahoma this summer?
 Here's whether to use vacation mode or fully shut off your tank or tankless water heater, plus what else to turn off.

-Summer travel season is here, and if you’re loading up the car for a lake trip or flying out of Will Rogers for a week, you’ve probably wondered whether leaving your water heater running the whole time is just burning money.
-It’s a fair question.
-Your water heater quietly reheats a full tank around the clock even when nobody’s home to use a drop of it.
-Here’s how to think about it for both tank and tankless systems, and why the water heater isn’t actually the most important thing to shut off before you leave.
+For most summer trips, the answer is to set a tank water heater to vacation mode rather than shutting it off completely, leave a tankless unit alone — and make shutting off your main water supply the real priority before you leave.
+If you’re loading up the car for a lake trip or flying out of Will Rogers for a week, it’s a fair question: your water heater quietly reheats a full tank around the clock even when nobody’s home to use a drop of it.
+Here’s how to think it through for both tank and tankless systems.

 Vacation Mode vs. Fully Off: What’s the Difference